 Here’s the step by step process on how to hit the low flying spinning wedge shot.

 The low flying spinner requires the right lie.
 Similar to the flop shot, if you try this without the right conditions, it’s almost impossible to pull off.
 Before attempting, make sure your lie allows the shot.

 You need to have a clean lie in the fairway and have 40-100 yards to the target.
+That 40 yard range can be deceptive, so don’t be afraid to use a rangefinder.
 If the ball has mud on it, don’t try it.
 If the ball is in the rough, don’t try it.
 Both situations won’t allow the clubface to generate enough friction with the ball and create enough spin.

 Also, make sure the pin is in the right spot on the green.
 Ideally, this shot only works for middle and back pain positions.
 Front pin locations from this distance need a high flying pitch shot that goes high and stops quickly.